guifi/guifi-cxoln/CXOLN.en_US.md

 >    1. Serveis "tal qual"
     Son aquells serveis que es proporcionen "tal qual son", és a dir, qui els utilitza ho fa sota la seva responsabilitat i no pot exigir a qui li subministra que cobreixi una expectativa o unes característiques.
 En aquesta categoria generalment hi trobarem els serveis que es proporcionen de forma gratuïta.

-    1. Services “as they are”
+    1. “As is” Services
-    Are those services offered “as they are”, that is to say, anyone using them is doing so under his responsibility and cannot demand the coverage of any expectations or features to the service supplier.
+    Are those services offered “as is”, that is to say, anyone using them is doing so under his responsibility and cannot demand the coverage of any expectations or features to the service supplier.
 Frequently the free services belong to this category.

 >    2. Serveis amb compromís
     És quan es proporciona un servei amb un compromís de subministrar-lo, normalment a canvi d'una contraprestació, com per exemple quan es proporciona connectivitat amb altres operadors o Internet, o també els serveis professionals per garantir uns `nivells de servei o disponibilitat`.

-    2. Services with compromise
+    2. Guaranteed Services
     Is a service offered with a compromise for being delivered, usually in change of a compensation, as when connectivity to other providers or to the internet is supplied or the professional services to offer a given service level agreement.

 _The “electronic communications service” happens through the tools given by guifi.net that emerge as a result of the network interconnection agreement.
 It deserves a clarification because it can be considered as a “as it is” service and a service with a compromise at the same time.
 “As it is” because each participant, although he can, he has not the obligation to guarantee the availability to third parties, and with compromise because, independently to the availability compromise, he has the obligation to make the interconnection and the traffic possible as soon as the connection becomes active, because, although he does not receive any economic compensation, he receives connectivity with the rest of the participants in exchange of the compromise of integrating a new network segment under the same conditions._